Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

   }),

   created() {
-    // This event is fired by "persistent" Vuex plugin when state is loaded from
+    // This event is fired by the "persistent" Vuex plugin when the state is
-    // local storage (i.e. IndexedDB):
-    this.$store._vm.$root.$on("storageReady", () => {
+    // loaded from local storage (i.e. IndexedDB): this.$store._vm.$root.$on("storageReady", () => {
       this.isStateReady = true;
     });